Data-driven insight in UK Warehousing

 By simulating different scenarios within the digital twin, you can test new strategies, optimise routes, and forecast the effects of any changes prior to real-world execution.

-This AI and robotics will – according to Sian Curtis, Warehousing & Logistics Operations Director UKI at Iron Mountain, can – “save circa £80,000 per site in labour alone, with stock and location accuracy at more than 99.9%.”
+This AI and robotics will – according to Peter Long, Senior Director of Operations at Iron Mountain, can – “save circa £80,000 per site in labour alone, with stock and location accuracy at more than 99.9%.”

 Dexory is a robotics and data intelligence company.
 A UK based disruptor, it’s entered the industry with a clean slate, unburdened by legacy Materials Handling ideas.
 Companies like this are essential to moving the industry forward.